SutekhVRC/VibeCheck/README.md

+# Tauri Branch!
+Rewriting VibeCheck as a Tauri app!

 ### VibeCheck is in Beta Testing and will be getting updates frequently.
 ## VibeCheck rewrite complete (0.1.1)!
 ### Features added: